-Axwoman 6.1 integrates installer and functionality of both Axwoman 5.0 and AxialGen 1.0 at the new GIS platform ArcGIS 10.
-It is free for academic purposes, and one can download it here.
+Axwoman 6.3 integrates installer and functionality of both Axwoman 5.0 and AxialGen 1.0 for recent ArcGIS versions.
+It is free for academic purposes.
 To unpack or install, one must contact bin DOT jiang AT hig DOT se for password due to copyright concerned.

 If you used Axwoman in your research, recommended citation is as follows: